 Well, the Statute does not define a dangerous weapon, it does define a weapon.
-This is not a legal argument you would want to make to a police officer if he or she finds you with a weapon, leave that to the lawyers when you appear in Court.
+This is not a legal argument you would want to make to a police officer if he or she finds you with a weapon, leave that to your Baltimore criminal defense lawyer when you appear in Court.
 But as a general rule, let’s assume that the legislature intended to mean “weapon” when they prohibited “dangerous weapons.”
 What are weapons in Maryland as defined by Maryland Criminal Law 4-101 (5):

 (ii) “Weapon” does not include:

 - a handgun; or

 - a penknife without a switchblade.

 All right, so we know we cannot wear or carry those items, but what in the world is a star knife or a sandclub?
 The Statute does define some of the items:

 (a) (1) In this section the following words have the meanings indicated.

 (2) “Nunchaku” means a device constructed of two pieces of any substance, including wood, metal, or plastic, connected by any chain, rope, leather, or other flexible material not exceeding 24 inches in length.

 (3) (i) “Pepper mace” means an aerosol propelled combination of highly disabling irritant pepper-based products.